LLM Prompt

 vector_mask (Tuple[Literal["include", "exclude"], str, Optional[str]] | None): Mask to limit stats calculation to specific areas in the format of a tuple with two or three items: literal "include" or "exclude" the mask area, str path to the vector file, optional str of field name in vector file that *includes* (can be substring) input image name to filter geometry by.
 Loaded stats won't have this applied to them.
 The matching solution is still applied to these areas in the output.
 Defaults to None for no mask.

-debug_logs (bool, optional): If True, prints debug information and constraint matrices.
+debug_logs (bool, optional): If True, prints debug info and progress.
 Defaults to False.

 custom_nodata_value (float | int | None, optional): Overrides detected NoData value.
 Defaults to None.